-Trained Volunteers - Emotional support is provided by trained volunteers through monthly phone calls, visits and assisting with family needs.
+Trained Volunteers: Emotional support is provided by trained volunteers through phone calls, visits and assisting with family needs.
 Volunteers are available to listen to families and friends in need of companionship, provide a break for families and friends, help run errands, assist with housework and help prepare meals, etc. for families.

-Bereavement Coordinator - The bereavement coordinator is available to help families prepare for the passing of a loved one, and deal with feelings of grief after the loved one has passed.
+Grief Coordinator: Helps families prepare for the passing of a loved one and cope with the feelings of grief after the loved one has passed.
 Bereavement care is an integral part of the Memorial Home Services Hospice program.

-Therapies - In various situations, occupational, physical and speech therapies are used to maximize quality of life for the patient as recommended by the physician.
+Therapist: Depending on the situation, occupational, physical and speech therapies can be used to maximize quality of life for the patient as recommended by the physician.

 If you have questions about our hospice team, call 217-788-4663 or 800-582-8667, or email us.